clif-os/bdCard/PROPOSAL.md

   - 50% paid upon completion of project in late March ($15,000)

 - **Base cost stipulations:**
-  - * A first major draft shall be considered the first version of the application which meets all items defined by the Project Structure and also functions reasonably error free
+  - A first major draft shall be considered the first version of the application which meets all items defined by the Project Structure and also functions reasonably error free _[See: Addendum A]_
   - Minor additions to the project structure (defined as work taking less than 3 hours) negotiated prior to the final delivery will be delivered free of charge
   - Major additions to the project structure (defined as work taking more than 3 hours) negotiated prior to the final delivery will be handled hourly
   - After 600 hours of work completed by _Mimio LLC_, the project completion date may be renegotiated by both parties if determined necessary; all work logged after the 600-hour threshold will be handled separately from the base costs and paid hourly